yamankatby/react-native-flex-layout/docs/docs/components/stack.md

 - **HStack:** Shorthand for `<Stack direction="row" />`.
 - **VStack:** Shorthand for `<Stack direction="column" />`.

+## Usage

+To stack elements in horizontal or vertical direction only, use the `HStack` or `VStack` components.
+You can also use the `Stack` component as well and pass the `direction` prop.

+### Adding dividers

+In some scenarios, you may want to add dividers between stacked elements.
+Pass the divider prop and set its value to `true` or any custom React element.

+### Stack items horizontally

+Pass the `direction` and set it to `row`.
+Optionally, you can use `align` and `justify` to adjust the alignment and distribution of the items.

+### Notes on Stack vs Flex

+Stack's primary use case is to lay items out and control the spacing between each item.
+If you have a more complicated use case, such as changing the margin on the last child, you can combine `Stack` and `Flex` and use `justify-content: space-between` for more control of the layout.

 ## Props API

 ### Stack Props